meltemod/paiub-website/content/event/happy-hour/index.md

 url_slides: ""
 url_video: ""
 ---
-Virtual Happy Hour events are hosted monthly.
-3rd Thursday of each month.
+Virtual Happy Hour events are hosted on the third Thursday of each month.